fpcorso/data-blog/content/2023-01-01-seaborn-scatterplot.md

 Scatterplots are a great way to visualize the relationship between two ranges for many data points.
 This is useful if you are looking for trends or outliers in your data set.

 In Python, we can use [the Seaborn library]((https://seaborn.pydata.org)) to easily generate scatterplots.
+If you are new to Seaborn, you can glance through [my "Creating Your First Chart Using Seaborn" article](https://frankcorso.dev/seaborn.html) to get a quick sense of how Seaborn works.

 ## Creating Our First Scatterplot